 \section{Numerical scheme for the direct problem \eqref{eq1}}

-In this appendix, we describe a numerical scheme for approximating the direct problem \eqref{eq1} for completeness; see the book \cite{JinZhou:2022book} for further details on the standard time-fractional diffusion model.
-For the spatial discretization, we employ the standard Galerkin finite element method with continuous piecewise linear finite element basis.
-Let $X_h$ be the continuous piecewise linear finite element space, subordinated to a shape regular triangulation of the domain $\Omega$, and $M_h$ and $S_h$ be the corresponding mass and stiffness matrices, respectively.
+Now we describe a numerical scheme for approximating the direct problem \eqref{eq1} for completeness; see the book \cite{JinZhou:2022book} for further details on the numerical approximation of the standard time-fractional diffusion model.
+For the spatial discretization, we employ the standard Galerkin finite element method with the continuous piecewise linear finite element space $X_h$, subordinated to a shape regular triangulation of the domain $\Omega$.
+Let $M_h$ and $S_h$ be the corresponding mass and stiffness matrices, respectively.
 For any $N\in\mathbb{N}$ total number of time steps, let $\tau=N^{-1}T$ be the time step size, and $t_n=n\tau$, $n=0,\ldots, N$, the time grid.
 The classical L1 scheme (cf. \cite{LinXu:2007} or \cite[Section 4.1]{JinZhou:2022book}) approximates the Djrbashian-Caputo fractional derivative $\partial_t^\alpha u(t_n)$, $n\geq1$, by

 with the weights $b_{j,n}^{(\alpha)}$ given by

 For the distributed-order fractional derivative $\partial_t^{[\mu]} u^n$, one may use quadrature to approximate the integral with respect to the weight $\mu(\alpha)$.
 For example, the trapezoidal rule gives